Send buffered data to the specified serial port

 Click View pin map to open the Arduino Pin Mapping table.

-To know about the fixed ports and the allocated pins for the block, see Pin Mapping on Arduino Blocks.
+To know about the fixed ports and the allocated pins for the block, see Pin Mapping for Arduino Timer Independent Blocks.

 You can assign a Serial Transmit block and a Serial Receive block to the same serial port.